What accessible content is

 Why accessible web content matters

 Everyone experiences digital content differently.
-How people use our websites depends on their abilities, their situation and the technology they use.
+How people use our websites depends on their abilities, situation and the technology they use.

 For example, someone might: